Preta-Crowz/MultiArray/README.md

 MultiArray doesn't support `for..in`.
 Use `for..of` or `MultiArray.prototype.length` to iterate.

-### `allowJS` should be false when useing generic.
-If you are not using TS, you can ignore it.
-I have no idea why this happens.
-But you should set `allowJS` to false to use generic.

 ### This can slow your code
 Not recommended to use it without understand its implement.
 It can make your program slower without any advantage on specific environments.